RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls/creating-paywalls.md

 Since RevenueCatUI allows for dynamic text with [Variables](#variables), all the output of variables will automatically localized.
 This includes period lengths like "Annual", "Monthly" and "Weekly" being localized to "Anual", "Mensual", and "Semanalmente".
 Price per period like "$6.99/mo" and "$53.99/yr" will also be localized to "$6.99/m." and "$53.99/año".

-Other paywall components like "Restore purchaes", "Terms of Service", and "Privacy Policy" will also automatically be localized..
+Other paywall components like "Restore purchases", "Terms of Service", and "Privacy Policy" will also automatically be localized.

 ### Supported locales